Ada-Developers-Academy/C3Projects--VideoStoreAPI/README.md

 # Project: VideoStoreAPI

+##Testing
+To run our test base, you will need to setup your local test.db file with:
+$ DB=test npm reset

+Then you can run our tests with:
+$ npm test

+##Description

 The overall goal of this project is to create a system that a video store (remember those?) could use to track their inventory of rental videos and their collection of customers.

 We will use [NodeJS](https://nodejs.org/en/) to construct a RESTful API.
 The goal of this API is to quickly serve information about the store's video collection, customer information, and to update rental status.
 This repository provides two JSON datafiles to serve as the initial seeds for this system.